rfong/wasm-tinygo-hello/README.md

 Go to `localhost:8080` in your browser.
 If all has gone well, you should see "hello webassembly!" in the JS console.

+### Troubleshooting

+If in doubt, triple-check that the version of `wasm_exec.js` in your local filesystem and loaded in your browser is as expected.
+A mismatched `wasm_exec.js` seemed to be the cause of most issues I ran into while setting up.

 ## Resources
 - [Lin Clark's illustrated intro to WASM](https://hacks.mozilla.org/2017/02/a-cartoon-intro-to-webassembly/)